 Divide by 144 to convert square inches to square feet.
 In the example, divide the stiletto heels' 0.13 square inches by 144 to calculate 0.0009 square feet.

 Calculate the Pressure

 Divide force by area to calculate the pressure exerted.
 Continuing with the example, divide the elephant's 5,940 lbs by 3.14 square feet to calculate the pressure of 1,891 pounds per square foot.
 Divide the little girl's 55 lbs by 0.0009 to calculate her pressure of 61,111 pounds per square foot.
 Therefore, the girl's heels exert considerably more pressure -- so opt for the elephant trampling.

 TL;DR (Too Long; Didn't Read)

-If you assume the elephant's weight is evenly distributed among all four feet, it doesn't matter if he's stepping on you with one foot or all feet; the force per area remains the same.
+If the elephant's weight is evenly distributed among all four feet, it doesn't matter if he's stepping with one foot or all feet; the force per area remains the same.
 However, if an acrobatic elephant balances all his weight on one foot, the pressure quadruples, because the weight is no longer distributed across four feet.

 Forces are often presented in units of newtons.
 To convert to pounds, multiply by 0.23.